UFC 228: Woodley vs. Till: Predictions & Analysis

 A few statistical edges stand out.
 White throws significantly more leather — a 0.7 sig. strike per minute gap.
 Miller is far more active with takedowns, averaging 0.8 more per 15 minutes.
 White has tighter striking defense, making opponents miss more often.

-**The Pick: Alex White over Jim Miller.** The model gives White a slight nod at 61% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Alex White over Jim Miller.
+The model gives White a slight nod at 55% — this could easily go either way.
+Notably, the betting market has Miller at 39% implied while our model sees 45% — a 5-point disagreement that could signal value.

 Irene Aldana vs Lucie Pudilova